Edith Dumont: Lieutenant Governor of Ontario

 On August 3, 2023, Dumont's appointment by Mary Simon, Governor General of Canada (representing Charles III, King of Canada), on the advice of Justin Trudeau, Prime Minister of Canada, as the 30th lieutenant governor of Ontario was announced.
 She is the first Franco-Ontarian lieutenant governor and the fourth woman to serve in the position, after Pauline Mills McGibbon, Hilary Weston, and Elizabeth Dowdeswell.

 Dumont was sworn-in during a ceremony in the legislative chamber at the Ontario Legislative Building on November 14, 2023.
 She was received in audience by King Charles III at Buckingham Palace on November 20, 2024.

+Following the request of Premier Doug Ford, Dumont dissolved the 43rd Parliament of Ontario in January 2025, issuing writs for the 2025 general election.
+Following the election, she opened the 44th Parliament of Ontario.

 Personal life

 Since 1993, Dumont has been married to Tony Viscardi, an aerospace engineer and former officer in the Canadian Armed Forces.
 They have three children: Éloïse, Antoine and Gabrielle.

-Titles, styles and honours
+Titles, styles, honours and arms

 As a lieutenant governor in Canada, from November 14, 2023, Dumont is entitled to be styled "The Honourable" for life and "Her Honour" while in office.